 Concerning the Information Model and Discovery, GLUE 2.0 provides the necessary element, i.e. class ApplicationEnvironment, property ParallelSupport.

-Submitting parallel jobs is supported in the OGF standard HPC-SPMD, which is an extension to the JSDL 1.0 standard.
+Submitting parallel jobs is supported in the OGF SPMD Application extension to JSDL 1.0.

 Interactive Job Management Capability

 For certain use cases of distributed computing interactive access to the running job is necessary.
 A certain form of communication and control to the running job is required, for example to monitor the job progress or intermediate output in near-real time, or to stop, restart, or even interactively manipulate certain parameters of execution.